ohiosonia/project311/README.md

 ## Front-End Results
 I have a created a simple Flask app that displays the results from my data pipeline.
-The app is available at www.sonia.nyc
+The app is available at www.sonia.nyc and a video demonstration of the site is available [here] (https://youtu.be/pQgADLRgwkE).

 ## How to use this repo